zerynth/streaming-replication-docker/README.md

 # Streaming Replication Container Setup for TimescaleDB

-This repository creates a configurable streaming replication TimescaleDB cluster with 1 primary and 1 replica.
+Use this repository to launch a streaming replication enabled TimescaleDB cluster with 1 primary and 1 replica.
 To learn more about streaming replication in PostgreSQL, take a look at the [TimescaleDB Streaming Replication Documentation][timescale-streamrep-docs].

 The `Dockerfile` takes advantage of PostgreSQL's [init script hooks][https://docs.docker.com/samples/library/postgres/#arbitrary---user-notes] and runs